This article was updated as of August 26, 2022.

 - All computers must be protected with antivirus/anti-malware capabilities.

-- Security policies should be document and well-organized.
+- Security policies should be documented and well-organized.

-Prioritizing these seven best practices, organizations can effectively create a more secure environment, decreasing the likelihood that sensitive or otherwise valuable operational or client data is compromised.
+Prioritizing these seven best practices, organizations can effectively create a more secure environment, decreasing the likelihood of compromised sensitive or otherwise valuable operational or client data.

-While every company will have specific, additional security guidelines depending on their regulatory environment, customer requirements, or infrastructure complexity, these seven policies can help your business improve organizational security.
-Well-designed and -executed security will enhance the employee experience, improve the integrity of company data, and mitigate your risk for data loss.
-If you have questions or concerns about your organization’s security posture, reach out to Aldrich Technology today.
+Well-designed and well-executed security will improve the employee experience, improve the integrity of company data, and mitigate your risk of data loss.
+If you have questions or concerns about your organization’s security posture, let’s talk.